Materials-Consortia/OPTIMADE/optimade.rst

     - ``[[1.0, 2.0], ["string", "string"]]``: while each of the two sublists is a valid list ([1.0, 2.0] is a list of floats, and ["string", "string"] is a list of strings), the two sublists will not be able to be validated by the same item subschema in a Property definition.

     - ``[[1.0, 2.0], [[3.0], [4.0]], [5.0]]``: the second sublist contains nested lists, whereas the other two sublists do not, thus not allowing a consistent definition of the dimensions and axes of the list.
+      As of OPTIMADE v1.2, such lists are excluded by Property definitions.

 - **dictionary**: a collection of **key**-**value** pairs, where **keys** are pre-determined strings, i.e., for the same entry property the **keys** remain the same among different entries whereas the **values** change.
   The **values** of a dictionary can be any basic type, list, dictionary, or unknown.